 Plus, you’d have to spend extra time and money doing it yourself.

 If you do your own W-2 filing for your employees or 1099-NEC filing for contractors–whichever you have, or maybe both–you have to pay on a per-filing basis.

 Let’s be real–no one wants to spend more time or money than they have to.

 Gusto handles the W-2 filing at no additional cost.

-It’s another “set and forget” feature so you can go about your business making money!
+It’s another “set it and forget it” feature so you can go about your business making money!

 One Fee Covers All Your Small Business Payroll